sebakremis/TradeSentinel-Demo2/README.md

 ## 📝 Notes

-- This repository is a **showcase/demo version only**; the full source code is private.
+- This repository is a **showcase/demo version only**; the full source code is currently **private** since it's under active experimentation with different data‑fetching modules to benchmark and achieve the fastest possible results.
+Once the pipeline is optimized, the repository will be reorganized and released publicly.
 - For reference, the source code for the **legacy version (Demo 1)** is available [here](https://github.com/sebakremis/TradeSentinel-Demo1).

 ---